-Okra plants are mostly propagated by seed, but cuttings can be an effective method as well.
+Okra plants are mostly propagated by seed, but cuttings can also be an effective method.

 Soak seeds for at least 12 hours to allow them to rehydrate.
 Sow seeds a half inch deep, 12-18 inches apart.
 Be sure you’re sowing seeds after all threat of frost is gone.

 Fresh stem cuttings can also be used.
 You’ll want a cutting that’s about 8” in length from a very healthy plant.
 Strip off lower leaves, only keeping a few at the very tip.
 Dip in water, then a powdered rooting hormone, and place into a pre-moistened potting mix.
 Keep the humidity up around your young cuttings, but caring for your cuttings is similar to other plant species.

 So now you know how many inches apart to plant your okra, what the soil type is, and other important details.
 But how do you know when to harvest okra?
 Let’s talk about that!

 For most okra varieties, harvest when the pods are 2-3 inches long.
 Use a sharp knife to cut through the stem just above the top of the pod.
 If it seems difficult to cut through the stem, the pods may have become woody.
 Do not pull pods off, as it causes damage to your plants.

 Wear long sleeves and sturdy gloves when harvesting okra to protect yourself from the spines on the plant.
 Some spineless varieties do exist, but most okra has spines on the stems that can irritate your skin.

 Harvest okra every other day to keep the plants productive.